-Having your home’s carpets professionally cleaned on a regular basis is usually the best way to keep those carpets looking like new, and to even prolong their lifespan.
+Having your home’s carpets professionally cleaned on a regular basis is usually the best way to keep those carpets looking like new, and to even prolong their life.
 Carpets that are never cleaned professionally can get matted with so much dirt and other debris that eventually no cleaning can restore their nap and color, and those carpets then need replacing.

 While a professional cleaning is the best option for keeping a home’s carpets looking fresh and new, there is much you can do in between those cleanings to help maintain the condition of your home’s carpeting.
 Note a few simple but very important tips to keep in mind when it comes to your home’s flooring.